Phoenix-BR/game/README.md

 # game
-use the newst version of the game its better
+use the newest version of the game its better
 # NEWEST VERSION:0.1